avavricek/node-smartcielo/README.md

 ## Overview

 This interace facilitates communication with AC equipment that is connected to the internet by smartcielo.
-This was specifically developed to facilitate automation of the MRCOOL DIY line of ACs.
+This was specifically developed to facilitate automation of the Pioneer DIY line of ACs.

 ## Installation